interledger/open-payments-cli/README.md

 ### `op:create`

 Creates an outgoing payment on the sending wallet address.
-If there is no existing saved grant in the session, requests a default grant before creating a quote.
+If there is no existing saved grant in the session, requests a default grant, prompts to complete the interaction and creates the outgoing payment.
+Then, saves the outgoing payment and its corresponding grant in the session.

 ### `op:get`